tangjun1121/learngit/readme.txt

 Git is a distributed version system
 Git is free sofeware distributed under the GPL
 Git has a mutable index called stage
-Git tracks changes  of files
+Git tracks changes  of files tj
 <<<<<<< HEAD
 creating a new branch is quick and simple
 =======